austin-wyatt/discord-music-bot/README.md

 # Queue and play tracks

 The bot can play both local audio files as well as youtube links.

 To add a track, navigate to the "Tracks" screen and press the "add track" button.

 There you can copy and paste youtube links or the path to the file on your system.
-If you are specifying a local file be sure to selecte "Local Resource" from the media type dropdown.
+If you are specifying a local file be sure to select "Local Resource" from the media type dropdown.

 Once you have tracks added, right click on them and add them to queue.

 On the "Playback" screen your queued tracks will appear and you can play, pause, remove them, etc from there.